toml-f/toml-f/doc/how-to/error.rst

 Reporting errors
 ================

-TOML data structures can record their origin in the original TOML document, which can be used reporting errors with rich context information.
+TOML data structures can record their origin in the original TOML document, which can be used to report errors with rich context information.
 The recipes here describe how to obtain the context for producing error messages and diagnostics using the origin information of the data structures.